RocketSoftware/jcl-projcl-vscode-ext/README.md

 ## Release Notes

+### 1.0.3

+* Enhanced logging to aid field diagnostics
+* Updates to product logos to reflect new branding for Rocket Software

+### 1.0.2

+* Support reformatting of JCL using rules defined in PRO/JCL for z/OS
+* Validation of input data for common JCL utility programs
+* Improved validation of remote machine credential used in PRO/JCL REST API

 ### 1.0.1

 * Ensure PRO/JCL Extension meets or exceeds the criteria for **Zowe V2 Conformance - Zowe Explorer for Visual Studio Code Zowe**.